A ballot measure to invest in our region’s transportation system

 Explore an interactive map to learn where highway and transit projects could be completed near you.

-The mix of projects and programs to be funded by this measure was carefully prepared by looking at the needs of
+The mix of projects and programs to be funded by Proposition A was carefully prepared by looking at the needs of

 the region and using input from the public and the SANDAG Board of Directors.
 The result is a balanced plan that